 When you place an Asset such as a texture in the Assets folder, Unity will first detect that a new file has been added (the editor frequently checks the contents of the Assets folder against the list of assets it already knows about).

 The first step Unity takes is to assign a unique ID to the asset.
 This ID is used internally by Unity to refer to the asset which means the asset can be moved or renamed without references to the asset breaking.

 You’ll notice in the image above that there are .meta files listed in the file system for each asset and folder created within the Assets folder.
 These are not visible in Unity’s Project Window.
-Unity creates these files for each asset, but they are hidden by default, so you may not see them in your Explorer/Finder either.
+Unity creates these files for each Asset, but they are hidden by default, so you may not see them in your Explorer/Finder either.
 You can make them visible by selecting the Mode setting to Visible Meta Files on the Editor window (main menu: Edit > Project Settings, then select the Editor category, and navigate to the Version Control section).

 If an asset loses its meta file (for example, if you moved or renamed the asset outside of Unity, without moving/renaming the corresponding .meta file), any reference to that asset will be broken.
 Unity would generate a new .meta file for the moved/renamed asset as if it were a brand new asset, and delete the old “orphaned” .meta file.

 For example, in the case of a texture asset losing its .meta file, any Materials which used that Texture will now have no reference to that texture.
 To fix it you would have to manually re-assign that texture to any materials which required it.

 In the case of a script asset losing its .meta file, any Game Objects or PrefabsAn asset type that allows you to store a GameObject complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.
 More info